nasrin-taghizadeh/NSURL-Persian-RelationExtraction/README.md

 Evaluation set of the shared task consists of 1500 samples.

 ## Presentation
-You can also find my slides presented at this workshop.
+You can also find my slides presented at this workshop in this repository.

 ## Competition Website
 Our shared task was managed using the CodaLab competition platform for result submission.
 A total of 4 systems has been submitted for mono-lingual subtask.